html-graph/html-graph.github.io/content/getting-started.md

 to the [end result](#end-result) and explore the details afterwards.

 Now that we've initialized the canvas, let's define a proper application structure.
-Using ES6 classes helps to organize our code:
+Usage of ES6 classes helps to better organize code:

 {{< code lang="javascript" >}}
 class Application {